The Free Store

 History of the Free Store

 The concept of a free store first surfaced in San Francisco’s Haight-Ashbury district, during the summer of 1967.
 It was the inspiration of Peter Berg and Emmett Grogan, who both belonged to the San Francisco Mime Troupe, a "guerrilla" theatre group using street theatre as a way of organizing the hippie community.
 As a put-on and a parody of a capitalist economy based on money, the free store became a part of a spontaneous network of enterprises criticizing private ownership.
-Together with the provision of free food, free housing and free garages, the clothes supplied by the free store were given away as common property to anyone who needed them.
-At the same time, anyone who wanted to help distribute clothes and organize the store were welcomed.
-In other words, for a brief period of time, the slogan "from each according to his/her ability, to each according to his/her needs" became a working reality.

-At its best, the free store incarnated a spirit of brother and sisterhood which encouraged people to treat one another as whole persons, and which aimed at undoing the competition-for-scarce-goods mentality, introducing instead a sense of sharing-with-enough-for-all.
+At its best, the free store incarnated a spirit of brother and sisterhood which encouraged people to treat one another as whole persons, and which aimed at undoing the competition for scarce goods mentality, introducing instead a sense of sharing- with enough for all.

 Over the years, the free store idea has expanded to include open space in cities, to be used for growing communal food.
 Food, like clothing, shelter, education and health care, is a basic necessity of human life.
 These are human rights.
 They should be FREE.